Associate Professor, Department of Physics

 Introduction to String Theory (PHY 366, quantum mechanics-based course for upper level undergraduates and beginning graduate students)

 Freshman Seminar "From Black Holes to Strings: The Early Universe and the Nature of Space-Time" (PHY 90)

 Independent studies on Quantum Field Theory and String Theory (seniors and beginning graduate students)

 One of the most rewarding aspects of my job is mentoring and training students and junior scientists.
-It is fulfilling to be able to provide guidance and help them build the skills they need to accomplish their goals.
+It is fulfilling to be able to provide guidance and help them build the skills they need to reach their goals.
 At Lehigh I have mentored a number of graduate students, postdocs and undergraduates (including through Lehigh's NSF-funded REU program).
-You can find out more here (under construction).

 Get in Touch

 417 Deming Lewis Lab